Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-Finally, an alternative and elegant approach to this problem is to introduce lateral symmetry breaking in the magnetic structure.
-Thickness gradients of the oxide and FM layers have been shown to induce an out-of-plane FL torque \cite{Yu2014,Yu2014b} or a tilted anisotropy \cite{You2015,Torrejon2015}, both conducive to zero field switching, whereas independent patterning of the magnetic and conductive layers has been used to control the switching polarity via asymmetric DW propagation \cite{Safeer2016}.
+Finally, an elegant approach to this problem is to introduce lateral symmetry breaking in the magnetic structure.
+Thickness gradients of the oxide and ferromagnetic layers have been shown to induce an out-of-plane field-like torque \cite{Yu2014,Yu2014b} or a tilted anisotropy \cite{You2015,Torrejon2015}, both conducive to zero field switching, whereas asymmetric patterning of the magnetic and conductive layers has been used to control the switching polarity via nonreciprocal domain wall propagation \cite{Safeer2016}.
+Recently, artificial nanomagnets consisting of adjacent out-of-plane and in-plane magnetized regions coupled by the DMI have also been shown to exhibit field-free switching, with interesting implications to cascade linear and planar arrays of nanomagnets \cite{Luo2019}.